A Fresh Start

-Fresh Start for Your Community® - It’s more than a program… it’s a way of thinking.
+It’s more than a program.
+It’s a way of thinking and working together.
 It’s a commitment to the success of your condominium or homeowners’ association, both as a community and as a business.

-Once we all know what we’re doing, we start developing a long-term plan.
+The secret is a thorough analysis of the status quo, correcting or shoring up any deficiencies, and then developing a long-term plan.
 All too often, the only thought that goes into community management planning happens at budget season with an occasional tweak after the blizzard or recession.
-Planning should be attacked on three levels: Administrative, Facilities and Financial.
+Planning should be attacked on three levels: Administrative, Facilities, and Financial.

-With administrative planning, we review the governing documents, rules and enforcement procedures.
-We examine policy for meetings, parking/towing, hearings and a number of other administrative functions.
-We create policy or administrative resolutions and we file those.
-Once filed, they are the law unless a future board votes to change the law.
+With administrative planning, we review the governing documents, rules, and enforcement procedures.
+We examine policies for meetings, parking/towing, hearings, and a number of other administrative functions.
+Working together, and with your attorney, we help you create policy or administrative resolutions that get legally filed and then become law unless a future board votes for change.

-Facilities planning can be short and long-range combined.
+Facilities planning can be short- and long-range combined.
 Routine maintenance is a current year budget item; replacements are reserve items.
-A reserve study is an essential element to this plan and should be conducted or updated.
-When we know how much money we need, for what purpose and when we need it, we create a maintenance or capital replacements schedule.
+We start with an executive site visit to determine the current state of the property.
+Then, a reserve study is an essential element to this plan and should be conducted or updated.
+When we know how much money you need, for what purpose, and when you need it, we can create a maintenance and capital replacements schedule.
 It’s the duty of the current board to plan for the future replacements and to cause the current residents to pay toward those replacements for the wear and tear that occurred while they were owners.
-Only seems fair!

-Financial planning comes on two fronts: Operating for a single fiscal year and Reserves for future replacements.
-Without a plan, we cannot set the amount of the assessment and we do not have a handle on future replacement costs.
-With that information, the only control the present board has is to set the assessments for a one-year period and hope the next board gives it the same responsible consideration.
+Financial planning comes on two fronts: An operating budget for a single fiscal year and a reserves budget for future replacements.
+Without a plan, the board cannot set the amount of the assessment and will not have a handle on future replacement costs.
+Even with that information, the only control the present board has is to set the assessments for a one-year period and hope the next board gives it the same responsible consideration.

 It’s about planning.
 It’s about accepting responsibility.
-It’s about acting in the best interest of the owners–present and future.
-It’s also about ethics, risk reduction and sound business judgment.
-And, it’s about creating a mind-set of this way of approaching the management of your community so future boards will carry-on the tradition with the ultimate goal of making the community a success.
+It’s about acting in the best interest of the owners—both present and future.
+It’s also about ethics, risk reduction, and sound business judgment.
+And, it’s about creating a mindset—a community business plan, if you will—so future boards will carry on your approach with the ultimate goal of making the community a success.